bitml-lang/bitml-doc/source/court-seized-btc.rst

 In this last step, we implement a set of functionalities which is not expressible in BitML.
-Hence, we have work with low-level `Balzac <https://editor.balzac-lang.xyz/>`_ transactions.
+Hence, we have to work with low-level `Balzac <https://editor.balzac-lang.xyz/>`_ transactions.

 Transaction ``TInit`` locks the seized bitcoin.
 It can be redeemed supplying two out of three